ANNUAL GATHERING

 Leadership for Change

-The ARL’s Spring 2017 annual gathering theme is “Leadership for Change.”
-The conference will explore the question of change:
+The ARL’s Spring 2017 annual gathering theme was “Leadership for Change.”
+The conference explored the question of change:

 Friday, April 21